 They can occur as part of a disease relapse or independent of a relapse.
 Sometimes, a seizure is the first noticeable sign of MS.

 There are many types of seizures.
-The most common types for people with MS are:
+The most common types for people with MS are focal seizures that include:

 Seizures are usually associated with epilepsy.
 This is a condition that causes unpredictable, recurring seizures.
-It’s usually diagnosed when someone’s had two seizures with no apparent cause.
+It’s usually diagnosed when someone has had two seizures with no apparent cause.

 It’s possible to have both MS and epilepsy.
 In fact, the risk of epilepsy is about three times higher for people with MS than for others.